Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 This Shaker Village is located in Lexington and is the largest National Historic Landmark in Kentucky.
 It features 300 acres of land and 34 historic structures which date as far back as the early 1800s.
 You can immerse yourself in Shaker culture by attending the many programs and demonstrations it has to offer.

-You can even stay overnight, as there are 72 guest rooms in 13 of its buildings.
+You can even stay overnight on the property of Shaker Village of Pleasant Hill.
+There are 72 guest rooms in 13 of its buildings.
 These accommodations feature countryside views and traditional Shaker furniture.

 🛎️ Need a Hotel?
 For more unique lodging, see my guide to the best places to stay in Cincinnati